Does the working-memory training program called CogMed work for ADHD? That’s the question.

 When offered such “alternatives,” we always must consider the opportunity cost.
 That is, what are you giving up?
 Will an adult lose a job or a marriage if legitimate treatment is delays?
 Will a child fail a grade or suffer other continuing losses to self-esteem?

-What are you missing when you pursue the unproven instead of evidence-based interventions such as:
+What are we missing when we pursue the unproven instead of evidence-based interventions such as:

 - Cognitive-behavioral-therapy designed to help ADHD-specific issues